dejandjenic/TestJWT/TestJWTLibrary/README.md

-# TestJWT
+# TestJWTLibrary

-TestJWT is a library created to support working with dotnet api in test environment.
+TestJWTLibrary is a library created to support working with dotnet api in test environment.

 ## Usage